systopia/de.systopia.eventinvitation/README.md

 ## Known Issues

-The built in feedback form ist stilll very basic and limited in it's functionality so, unless you want to extend the built in form yourself or would be ready to fund some development to extend it's features we would encourage you to generate an external landing page / endpoint for the form.
+The built-in feedback form ist still very basic and limited in its functionality so, unless you want to extend the built-in form yourself or would be ready to fund some development to extend its features we would encourage you to generate an external landing page / endpoint for the form.
 For Drupal you will most likely want to use the [CiviRemote Drupal module](https://github.com/systopia/civiremote) which